suchayarj/WhatsOnYourFace...FakeOrFact/README.md

 - Build Anomaly detection with RNNs LSTM.
     - LSTM might improve the performance since it has a memory that captures what have been calculated so far, which is ideal for text & speech analysis
 - Work on creating Google Chrome Extension where Sephora web users can see if reviews they are looking at are authentic or not based on my machine learning model

+**DIRECTORY**
+- src/ : contains py files with functions for the following purposes.
+    - combine_sephora_data.py :  to combine 2 existing Sephora datasets obtain from Github
+    - CleanText.py : to pre-process review texts
+    - ModelYelp.py : to model Yelp data with Neural Network MLP Autoencoder for anomaly detection
+    - ModelMakeup.py : to model Makeup data with Neural Network MLP Autoencoder for anomaly detection
+    - webscrape-makeupalley.py : to webscrape skincare reviews from MakeupAlley.com
+- img/ : contains graphs and images
+- data/ : contains samples of data used in this project